agroce/rb_tree_demo/blogpost.md

 - Replace various `rand() % NNN` calls with `DeepState_Int()`, `DeepState_Char()` and `DeepState_IntInRange(...)` calls
    - DeepState provides calls to generate most of the basic data types you want, optionally over restricted ranges
-   - Using `rand()` in DeepState will create a nondeterministic test of little value; let DeepState make `random` choices for you
+   - Using `rand()` in DeepState will create a nondeterministic test of little value; let DeepState make "random" choices for you

 - Replace the `switch` statement choosing what API call to make with DeepState's `Oneof` construct
    - `OneOf` takes a list of C++ lambdas, and chooses one to execute